dsolonenko/titanius-launcher/README.md

 1. Organize your ROMs in a folder structure like this: [AmberELEC](https://amberelec.org/systems/)
 2. Use [Skraper](https://www.skraper.net/) to scrape your ROMs and generate `gamelist.xml` files, along with images and/or videos.
 Have a look at the [Wiki](https://github.com/dsolonenko/titanius-launcher/wiki/Skraper-Settings) for the best settings.
+   OR You can also use the internal scraper later.
 3. Transfer your ROMs to your Android device's Internal Storage or SD card in one of these locations: `Internal Storage/Roms`, `SD Card/.
 (Root)`, `SD Card/Roms`
 4. Set up Titanius Launcher to include the ROMs folder
 5. Have fun!